isaaclyman/auto_screenshot/README.md

 ## Support

 Issues are welcome.
-Please don't ask me to increase the scope of this project unless you're willing to do the work, file the PRs, and join the maintenance team. auto_screenshot is meant to run on MacOS and capture screenshots from iPhone and Android emulators (not physical devices).
+Please don't ask to increase the scope of this project. auto_screenshot is meant to run on MacOS and capture screenshots from iPhone and Android emulators (not physical devices).
 It does not place the results in a frame, add text or background images, or upload assets to any app store.

 ## FAQ